mickelsonmichael/BookNotes/ConcurrencyIn.Net/Chapter1.md

 Context switching is handled by the operating system.
 But in a single-core computer, the overhead from switching contexts may be more taxing than the time saved from switching.

 Two kinds of multitasking operating systems

 * *Cooperative multitasking systems*
   * Scheduler lets each task run until finished *or* explicitly yields control back to scheduler
 * *Preemptive multitasking systems*
   * Windows and most operating systems
   * Scheduler prioritizes the tasks
   * System switches execution based on priority when the task time allocation is completed

 ### 1.2.5.
 Multithreading for performance improvement

 *Multithreading*: a form of concurrency that uses multiple threads of execution.
 Multithreading implies concurrency, but concurrency does not necessarily imply multithreading.

 ## 1.3.
-Why the need for concurrency?
+Why the need for concurrency

 ### 1.3.1.
 Present and future of concurrent programming